andyxning/mod-retention-redis/README.md

   exist in a single Shinken setup.
 If we have many Shinken setups, we can not make sure all `host_name + service_description` be unique.

+* redis `expire time`
+  * In case we change the configuration of Shinken, some service or host retention info will be deleted and then become useless.
+We can then add an expire time to each host or service info to make the useful retention persistent long by updating the expire time every time we save the retention info and the useless ones expired sometime and deleted automatically by Redis.

 * add redis `port` and `password`, this is usefull if your Redis server has a password and run in a different port instead the default 6379.
   * If you do not specify `server`, it will connect to Redis instance